serverless/guide/source/introduction.md

 ### What Is Serverless?

-Serverless is a new architectural pattern that runs backend logic embedded in functions, inside compute containers, that are stateless, triggered by events and ephemeral in nature.
+Serverless aka Function as a Service (FaaS), is an architectural pattern that runs backend logic embedded in functions, inside compute containers, that are stateless, triggered by events and ephemeral in nature.
 It is a code-centric approach to application development.
 Each function, where the code lives is atomic and handles a single responsibility.
 Functions can be grouped together into services.

 Events originating inside or outside of your application/service can trigger your functions.
 Your functions can consume events, or trigger other events.
 This allows your applications to react to events in an asynchronous manner.
 It allows for a serverless application platform that promotes production, detection, consumption and reaction to events.